Using topological data analysis to compare inter-subject variability across resting state functional MRI brain representations: Materials and Methods

-is efficiently implemented via the approximate joint diagonalizer\cite{Congedo2015-ce}, and we modify the Pearson divergence $\delta_{v_2}$ for the correlation matrix case by precomposing it with Fisher's z-transformation\cite{Fisher1915-yq} (the inverse hyperbolic tangent function).
+In the SPSD matrix case, we slightly modify the Pearson divergence $\delta_{v}$ for the correlation matrix case by precomposing it with Fisher's z-transformation \cite{Fisher1915-yq}, otherwise known as the inverse hyperbolic tangent function (as described in \S \ref{sec:pnets_def}).
 We write

 where $\hat{a}_i$ is the half-vectorization of the symmetric matrix $A_i$ (diagonal excluded).
-This precomposition is necessary for correlation matrices, as it normalizes the correlation values before re-correlating them.
-In contrast to the vector case, there is no simple comparison to be made between these two dissimilarity functions.
+This precomposition is necessary for correlation matrices, as it redistributes the correlation values along a Gaussian before re-correlating them.

-For each combination of brain representation, rank parameter, and feature type shown in Table \ref{tbl:BR_params}, we compute pairwise dissimilarity according to both of whichever two measures are relevant.
-The subject-pairwise matrix of dissimilarities then forms the Gram matrix used to compute the persistent homology, as we describe in the next section.